Searching for a Charged Higgs Boson in Top-Quark Decays via the $WZ$ Mode: Analyses of differential distributions

 The CMS analysis provides differential cross sections for the sum of $t\bar tZ$ and $tWZ$ production (within the SM), unfolded to the parton level (after radiation but before hadronization), as functions of the $Z$-boson transverse momentum ($p_T(Z)$), the transverse momentum of the lepton from the $W$ boson, ($p_T(\ell_W)$), the azimuthal angle between the two $Z$ leptons ($\Delta\phi(\ell^+,\ell^-)$), the angular separation between the $Z$ boson and the $W$-lepton ($\Delta R(Z,\ell_W)$), and the cosine of the angle between the $Z$ boson and the negatively charged lepton ($\cos\theta^*_Z$).
 The ATLAS analysis, on the other hand, reports $t\bar tZ$ differential cross sections unfolded to both particle and parton levels covering 15 observables (see Table~15 of Ref.~\cite{ATLAS:2023eld}).

-For the validation of our setup, we simulate the SM processes $pp \to t\bar tZ$ and $tWZ$ using {\tt MadGraph5\_aMC\_v3.5.3}~\cite{Alwall:2014hca, Frederix:2018nkq} with the {\tt NNPDF31\_nlo\_as\_0118\_1000} parton distribution function~\cite{NNPDF:2017mvq} at next-to-leading order (NLO) accuracy in QCD.\footnote{At NLO, $tWZ$ production interferes with the leading order $ttZ$ process.
-We use the {\tt MadSTR} plugin~\cite{Frixione:2019fxg}, which removes overlap at the amplitude level using the diagram removal approach.} The obtained parton-level events are interfaced with {\tt Pythia 8.3}~\cite{Sjostrand:2014zea} containing the {\tt CMS-CUETP8S1-CTEQ6L1} tune~\cite{CMS:2015wcf} to model particle decays, parton showering, and radiation.
+For the validation of our setup, we simulate the SM processes $pp \to t\bar tZ$ and $tWZ$ using {\tt MadGraph5\_aMC\_v3.5.3}~\cite{Alwall:2014hca, Frederix:2018nkq} with the {\tt NNPDF31\_nlo\_as\_0118\_1000} parton distribution function~\cite{NNPDF:2017mvq} at next-to-leading order (NLO) accuracy in QCD\footnote{At NLO, $tWZ$ production interferes with the leading order $ttZ$ process.
+We use the {\tt MadSTR} plugin~\cite{Frixione:2019fxg}, which removes overlap at the amplitude level using the diagram removal approach.} and compared them to the SM predictions provided by the experimental collaborations, which are based on MadGraph5~\cite{Alwall:2014hca, Frederix:2018nkq}, {\tt PYTHIA}~\cite{Bierlich:2022pfr} and in the case of ATLAS also {\tt Herwig}~\cite{Bellm:2015jjp}.
+The obtained parton-level events are interfaced with {\tt Pythia 8.3}~\cite{Sjostrand:2014zea} containing the {\tt CMS-CUETP8S1-CTEQ6L1} tune~\cite{CMS:2015wcf} to model particle decays, parton showering, and radiation.
 The new physics (NP) signal process $pp \to t\bar t \to W^\mp bH^\pm b$ is simulated analogously for 22 benchmark values of $m_{H^\pm}$ in the 100\,GeV--160\,GeV range.
 For the reconstruction and selection of physics objects, namely leptons (electrons and muons) and jets (including $b$-tagged jets), we closely follow the respective CMS and ATLAS analyses.
 Jets are clustered with the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} implemented in {\tt FastJet 3.3.4}~\cite{Cacciari:2011ma}, and the same reconstruction, isolation, and identification criteria are applied.
 Finally, we select events with at least three leptons, including a same-flavor oppositely charged lepton pair with invariant mass within the nominal $Z$-boson window and a third lepton consistent with originating from a $W$-boson (not from radiation).
 In addition, all further analysis-specific requirements, such as jet and $b$-tagged jet multiplicities and kinematic cuts on leptons and jets, are applied to ensure that the event samples match the signal regions defined by the CMS and ATLAS analyses.